longwave/p3/readme.txt

 * New: Display an [Author Bio](https://support.pipdig.co/articles/wordpress-author-bio-box/) at the end of blog posts.

 = 3.5.1 =
-* Option to display [Pinterest Hover Button](https://support.pipdig.co/articles/wordpress-custom-pinterest-hover-button/) on mobiles as well as desktop.
+* Option to display [Pinterest Hover Button](https://support.pipdig.co/articles/wordpress-custom-pinterest-hover-button/) on mobile as well as desktop.

 = 3.5.0 =
 * "Related Posts" can now be selected using categories or tags.
 Find this new option in the "Related Posts" section of the Customizer.

-= 3.4.4 =
-* Display YouTube thumbnail if no images are within the blog post.

-= 3.4.1 =
-* [Pinterest Hover Button](https://support.pipdig.co/articles/wordpress-custom-pinterest-hover-button/) - option to use image alt tags instead of the post title.

 = 3.4.0 =
 * Automatically play YouTube videos when clicked.